hashicorp-forge/terraform-cloud-outputs-action/README.md

 ## Overview

-A GitHub Action step that fetches outputs from a terraform cloud workspace.
+A GitHub Action step that fetches outputs from a Terraform Cloud workspace.

 ### Inputs